hidden-rad/Task2/README.md

 The output is a report that encapsulates the causality within the radiologists' diagnostic reasoning process, structured according to the A5-ABCDE approach.
 This report should interpret and connect the various data points (A1-A4) in a way that mirrors the diagnostic thought process, revealing the causal relationships embedded in the medical observations.

 ## Process
-Utilize Diagnostic Flow Data: Use the diagnostic flow data (A1-A4) to reconstruct the reasoning path of a radiologist, simulating the process they might follow when examining similar cases.<br>
+**Utilize Diagnostic Flow Data**: Use the diagnostic flow data (A1-A4) to reconstruct the reasoning path of a radiologist, simulating the process they might follow when examining similar cases.<br>
 **Generate Report Using Custom Model**: Develop your own method to integrate A1 through A4 into a coherent diagnostic report.<br>
 **Format the Report**: Structure the causality analysis into a clear format.
 Create a section titled "Causal Exploration" where you will output the analyzed causality based on the diagnostic flow data.
 This "Causal Exploration" section should include all identified causal links and inferred reasoning derived from the input data (A1-A4).
 Submit this "Causal Exploration" section, not the full report.<br>
 **Validation and Case Matching**: Match each report with the ground-truth data associated with the Case_ID to validate the accuracy and completeness of your causality reasoning.<br>